elsatch/org-roam-ui/README.md

 ### Doom

-Add the following to your `package.el`
+Add the following to your `packages.el` Doom configuration file.

 Org-roam-ui tries to keep up with the latest features of `org-roam`, which conflicts with Doom Emacs's desire for stability.
 To make sure nothing breaks, use the latest version of `org-roam` by unpinning it.